 The inspiration for the character Ratty in Kenneth Grahame's The Wind in the Willows, the water vole was once a relatively common sight along Britain's riverbanks.
 A combination of pollution and the introduction of non-native mink to Britain, which had become established in the West Country by the late 1950s, saw a steep drop in numbers.
 Indeed, in their species appraisal in Mammals of the British Isles, Gordon Woodroffe, Xavier Lambin and Rob Strachen described the population crash as “One of the most rapid and serious declines of any British wild mammal during 20th century”.
 Populations declined in both number and range and in many areas they still survive only on reserves specifically managed for them and from which mink are excluded.
 Countrywide, however, the recent resurgence of the otter population may be resulting in a decline in mink and an increase in water voles, although it is very early days.

 That which follows is a summary of Water vole natural history.
-The detailed article for this species is in preparation.
+The detailed article for this species will follow in due course.

 The Water vole at a glance